byte-crunchers/ss-utopia-account/README.md

 #### REST controller methods:
 - Create a new account type
-- Get all account types
+- Get all accounts summary
+- Delete an account
+- suspend an account
+- view credit limit by credit number
+- increase credit limit by credit number
 - Apply for a card
 - Get cards by user ID